 Order of non-disclosure: the same as sealing a record.

-Vacating sentences: the conviction is reversed and considered null and void.
+Vacating sentences: in this case the conviction is reversed and considered null and void.

-Pardon: usually is reserved for more serious crimes in which the state legal system forgives you for your past crimes and can even restore your legal rights.
+Pardon: usually is reserved for more serious crimes in which the state legal system forgives you for your past crimes and can even restore your legal rights as a U.S. citizen.

 Clemency: the same result as a pardon.